zirouan/NavigationDrawer-MaterialDesign/README.md

         this.setNavigationAdapter(mListNameItem, mListIconItem, mListHeaderItem, mSparseCounterItem);
     }

-In the method "onItemClickNavigation" you can get the position of the clicked item and the layout that you must inform the replace fragment
+<br>In the method "onItemClickNavigation" you can get the position of the clicked item and the layout that you must inform the replace fragment</b>

     @Override
     public void onItemClickNavigation(int position, int layoutContainerId) {